kkckc24/WebCrawling-From-Google-CSE/README.md

 # WebCrawling through Google CSE

+1. Usage

-1. Google API Client and Beautifulsoup, urllib libraries are required
+- Google API Client and Beautifulsoup, urllib libraries are required

 ```
 pip install --upgrade google-api-python-client
 pip install --upgrade beautifulsoup, urllib
 ```

-2. Caution

 - Google CSE provides maximum '10 Result * 10 Pages' and 100 query per day
   You cannot get more than 10 pages per query even if you pay for it.